defund/caddy-recaptcha/README.md

 reCAPTCHA verification middleware for Caddy.

-caddy-recaptcha performs reCAPTCHA validation on incoming requests.
+The recaptcha directive performs reCAPTCHA validation on incoming requests.
+Upon receiving a specified type of request, it extracts the response token and sends it to the reCAPTCHA server.
+If the request is invalid, recaptcha drops it and returns a 400 status code.

 This allows backends to simplify their code and logic.
-However, caddy-captcha does not inject reCAPTCHA code into outgoing HTML pages.
-This can be done relatively easily with the http.filter plugin.
+However, the recaptcha directive does not inject reCAPTCHA code into outgoing HTML pages.
+Instead, that can be done with the http.filter plugin.

-The recaptcha directive specifies certain types of requests that should be validated.
-Upon receiving one, caddy-recaptcha extracts the response token and sends it to the reCAPTCHA server.
-If the request is invalid, caddy-recaptcha drops it and returns a 400 status code.

 Note: Do the nature of reCAPTCHA, automated testing is not possible for much of caddy-captcha's functionality.
 Rigorous manual testing was conducted instead.